sigmagamma/portl/gamefiles/blackmesa/README.md

 2. Install Python 3.11
 3. Get an IDE for editing python such as [Pycharm](https://www.jetbrains.com/pycharm/).
 Notice to install the community edition.
 4. git clone https://github.com/sigmagamma/portl.git .
 Don't use target folders that have spaces in them.
-5. Open a project in the created folder, create a virtual environment, switch to branch feat-infraת and install the requirements from requirements.txt.
+5. Open a project in the created folder, create a virtual environment, switch to branch feat-infra, and install the requirements from requirements.txt.
 6. You will need a separately distributed file named The `gamefiles/blackmesa/Black Mesa Hebrew RTL private.json` including the link to the translation sheet.